project-sunbird/project-sunbird.github.io/pages/developer-docs/getting_started.md

   - API manager
   - Proxy

- *For details, refer to the [Deploying Sunbird Services page](http://www.sunbird.org/developer-docs/installation/deploy_sb_services/)*
+ *For details, refer to [Deploying Sunbird Services](http://www.sunbird.org/developer-docs/installation/deploy_sb_services/)*

 ## Installation Overview

 Sunbird can be installed on different devices and can be deployed for single or multiusers.

-*For details on the installation process, refer to [Installation Overview page](http://www.sunbird.org/developer-docs/installation/)*
+*For details on the installation process, refer to [Installation Overview](http://www.sunbird.org/developer-docs/installation/)*

 ### Pre-requisites
 To install Sunbird on any environment using any method of installation, the basic minimum prerequisites are: